 You can read an earlier post of ours on MBDA.
 In fact the Zizira team has met with a lady farmer Bernadethe who was all praise for the support MBDA officials provided her.
 Organizations like these that help horticulture in Meghalaya need to be supported and celebrated and this post is a small step to do just that.

 MBDA has been publishing a series of reports under the title ‘In conversation with the people of Meghalaya’.
 We bring you the highlight of their publication on Horticulture which came out in Jan.
 2015.
 The report starts by highlighting the climatic and geographical conditions of Meghalaya which are conducive to growing a variety of horticultural and agricultural produce and points out the success stories:

 The total cropped area can be classified broadly into agriculture and horticulture crops.
 Cereals, pulses and oilseeds are considered agricultural.
 Rest will be horticultural.
-The graph below gives the share of horticulture and agriculture in the total area under cultivation in Meghalaya in the year 2010-2011.
-Notice the shift towards horticulture in the decade from 1999-2000 to 2010-2011 - the area under horticulture went up from 42% to 53%.
+There was a shift towards horticulture in the state of Meghalaya in the decade from 1999-2000 to 2010-2011 - the area under horticulture went up from 42% to 53%.

 Meghalaya is organic by tradition says the report, on top of which:

 The State Government, through the Directorate of Horticulture, is devising a strategy to promote organic horticulture farming in a big way.
 It has already initiated organic certification for selective crops like pineapple, ginger, turmeric, cashewnut, vegetables and tea by delineating specific organic zones.

 Here is a graph from the publication, showing the annual growth rate of area and production for various crops in the decade from 1999-2000 to 2010-11.
 Noteworthy is the growth in production of Cashew – which has gone up by 12%, though the area has gone up only by around 3%.